Thunder2103/Algorithms-Visualiser/README.md

 Algorithm Steps:<br>
 1. Starting at the beginning of the array
 2. Compare current value to the target
-3. If the value is equal to the target then return true
+3. If the value is equal to the target then return 1
 4. If the value is not equal to the target then go to the next element
 5. Repeat steps 2 - 4 until the end of array is reached
-6. If the end of the array has been reached and target has not been found, return false
+6. If the end of the array has been reached and target has not been found, return 0

 Time Complexity: O(n)<br>
 Space Complexity: O(1)